 Cricut Machine Control Buttons and Dial

-Cricut Machines also have the same control buttons and dial.
+Cricut Machines have the same power button, load mat button and start button.
+Older Cricut Explore machines also have a dial to select materials.
+The Maker, Joy, and Explore 3 use Design Space to set the materials.
 In the picture below you will see the button to load and unload the cutting mats.

 Then you have the ‘C’ button which you will press when your mat is loaded and you’re ready for the Cricut Machine to start cutting.

-And the dial allows you to select what materials you will be cutting.
-Cricut automatically adjusts the blade pressure based on what is selected.
+And the dial allows you to select what materials you will be cutting on the Cricut Explore series.
+Cricut automatically adjusts the blade pressure based on the material selected.

 Now we’ll take a look at the different Cricut Machines and determine which one is best for beginners.

 But what you should really be asking is what do you want to make with your Cricut?
 Each machine has slightly different features.

 We’ll start with the current top of the line.

 The Cricut Maker 3

 The Cricut Maker 3 is one of the latest machines to be released.
 It made its debut in June of 2021.
 It’s the most expensive, you can check the current Cricut Maker prices here

 The best thing about the Maker 3 is that you can cut vinyl without a cut mat using Cricut Smart Materials.
 This allows you to cut longer projects than the 23.5″ that a standard Maker will cut.
 The width of cutting still maxes out at 11.5″